ashimaryal25-ops/ask-jack/README.md

 |:---:|:---:|
 | ![Embroidery hooping walkthrough](docs/demo-4-embroidery.png) | ![Inline embroidery hooping diagram](docs/demo-5-diagram.png) |

 A vague request (*"i dont know how to 3d print"*) is caught by intent classification, branched into a guided walkthrough, and answered one step at a time.
-Each machine has its own focused workspace, and answers render the actual ICL equipment — videos, photos, and manual diagrams — inline where the step needs them.
+Each machine has its own focused workspace.
+Answers render the actual ICL equipment (videos, photos, and manual diagrams) inline where the step needs them.

 ---

 ## Features

-- **Query rewriting** — before search, the recent conversation is rewritten into one retrieval question (machine, step, tool)
+- **Query rewriting:** before search, the recent conversation is rewritten into one retrieval question (machine, step, tool)
-- **Grounded RAG answers** — responses come only from the ICL knowledge base, not the model's training data
+- **Grounded RAG answers:** responses come only from the ICL knowledge base, not the model's training data
-- **Two guide modes** — a full walkthrough all at once, or one step at a time at the student's pace
+- **Two guide modes:** a full walkthrough all at once, or one step at a time at the student's pace
-- **Inline media** — videos and photos of the real lab equipment render directly inside the steps
+- **Inline media:** videos and photos of the real lab equipment render directly inside the steps
-- **Conversation memory** — students can ask follow-up questions mid-process and Jack stays in context
+- **Conversation memory:** students can ask follow-up questions mid-process and Jack stays in context
-- **Voice input** — ask by speaking, for kiosk and touchscreen use
+- **Voice input:** ask by speaking, for kiosk and touchscreen use
-- **Save as PDF** — export a full guide as a printable sheet to take to the machine
+- **Save as PDF:** export a full guide as a printable sheet to take to the machine
-- **Intent classification** — detects when a vague request should branch into a guided walkthrough
+- **Intent classification:** detects when a vague request should branch into a guided walkthrough
-- **Feedback logging** — 👍/👎 on each answer, stored for measuring real-world helpfulness
+- **Feedback logging:** 👍/👎 on each answer, stored for measuring real-world helpfulness
-- **Hardened endpoints** — per-IP rate limiting, request-size caps, and path-traversal protection
+- **Hardened endpoints:** per-IP rate limiting, request-size caps, and path-traversal protection
-- **Streaming responses** — answers stream in word-by-word over Server-Sent Events
+- **Streaming responses:** answers stream in word-by-word over Server-Sent Events

 ---

 ## How it works

-Jack is rewrite-then-retrieve RAG, not a retrieve-in-a-loop agent.

-**Phase 1 — Ingestion** (run once when docs change):
+**Phase 1: Ingestion** (run once when docs change):

 ```mermaid
 flowchart LR